 Nope, we are not a lock-in.
 We realize that 36 hours is a long time, and that some people might have other commitments during that time.
 Feel free to stay and leave as you choose.

 No worries at all.
-We will be providing mentors during the hackathon and running workshops, as well as providing food and drinks and a place to sleep if you don't have one.
-We will also have a Slack team for anyone to get help at during the hackathon.
+We will be providing mentors during the hackathon and running workshops.
+We will also have a Discord server for anyone to get help at during the hackathon.
 You don't need to be good at writing code or building things, this is a learning experience and chance to have fun above everything else!

-You will definitely need your laptop, phone, their chargers, as well as a valid student or government ID.
-Feel free to also bring along a sleeping bag, and we recommend some comfortable clothes.
+You will definitely need your laptop, phone, their chargers, as well as a valid government issued ID.

 You are not limited to what you can make, hack, or build for the hackathon except for the following restrictions:

-Feel free to email us about the event, sponsoring us, partnering with us, or with any other questions!
+Feel free to email us at [email protected] if interested in our event, sponsoring with us, or with any other questions!